smarttofsdk/sdkdoc-en/source/Introduction/Overview.rst

 SmartToF series module introduction
 +++++++++++++++++++++++++++++++++++

-SmartToF TC(QQVGA) and TS(QVGA) series modules are developed by Data Miracle which using industry-leading sensor chip, with high measurement accuracy, Strong anti-interference ability, compact appearance and other advantages.
+SmartToF TC(QVGA) and TS(VGA) series modules are developed by Data Miracle which using industry-leading sensor chip, with high measurement accuracy, Strong anti-interference ability, compact appearance and other advantages.
 The module can be used in emerging technologies such as accurate people flow statistics, logistics storage, gesture recognition, robot obstacle avoidance, and vehicle control.